What Producers and Directors Do

 Producers and directors typically do the following:

-- Select scripts or topics for a film, show, commercial, or play
+- Select scripts or topics for a film, television, video, stage, or radio production

 - Audition and select cast members and the film or stage crew